3D-Carbon: An Analytical Carbon Modeling Tool for 3D and 2.5D Integrated Circuits: Modeling Tool

-The bounding energy per unit area is determined by the choice of D2W or W2W and the choice of micro-bumping or hybrid bonding.
-Therefore, the bonding carbon footprint per wafer is:
+3D/2.5D ICs involve wafer-to-wafer (W2W) or die-to-wafer (D2W) integration, stacking multiple dies or wafers~\cite{evg_bonding}.
+The bounding energy per unit area $EPA_{D2W/W2W}^{micro/hybrid/C_4}$ and yield $Y_{bonding_i}^{micro/hybrid/C_4}$ depends on the choice of D2W or W2W, and on the bonding method (C4-bump, micro-bumping, or hybrid bonding).